kumar-parth/shopping-ai-assistant/README.md

 # shopping-ai-assistant
-A chrome browser extension to show product recommendations similar to the product being viewed on any site.
+A chrome browser extension to show product recommendations using Gemini AI similar to the product being viewed on any site.